Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 These functions focus on understanding what customers want and building products or services that meet those needs.
-The core principle here is that businesses exist to create value—first for customers, then for shareholders.
+Businesses exist to create value for customers first, then for shareholders.

-These functions ensure the organization has what it needs—money, people, and information—to operate effectively.
-The underlying principle is optimization: getting maximum output from limited inputs.
+These functions ensure the organization has what it needs to operate: money, people, and information.
+The underlying principle is optimization, which means getting maximum output from limited inputs.

-These functions focus on how work gets done—transforming inputs into outputs as efficiently as possible.
-The core mechanism is process optimization: reducing waste, improving quality, and speeding up delivery.
+These functions focus on how work gets done, transforming inputs into outputs as efficiently as possible.
+The goal is process optimization: reducing waste, improving quality, and speeding up delivery.

-Compare: Operations Management vs. Supply Chain Management—operations focuses on internal production processes, while supply chain extends externally to suppliers and distribution.
-Both aim to reduce costs, but operations controls what happens inside the factory; supply chain controls what happens before and after.
+Compare: Operations Management vs. Supply Chain Management: operations focuses on internal production processes, while supply chain extends externally to suppliers and distribution.
+Both aim to reduce costs, but operations controls what happens inside the company; supply chain controls what happens before materials arrive and after products leave.

-This function exists at the intersection of value creation and revenue protection.
-The principle is simple: acquiring a new customer costs far more than retaining an existing one.
+This function sits at the intersection of value creation and revenue protection.
+Acquiring a new customer costs far more than retaining an existing one, so customer service is a direct investment in future revenue.

-Compare: Sales vs. Customer Service—sales focuses on acquiring new customers and closing initial transactions, while customer service focuses on retaining existing customers and maximizing lifetime value.
-Both require strong interpersonal skills, but sales is proactive (hunting) while service is reactive (supporting).
+Compare: Sales vs. Customer Service: sales focuses on acquiring new customers and closing initial transactions, while customer service focuses on retaining existing customers and maximizing their lifetime value.
+Both require strong interpersonal skills, but sales is proactive (seeking out buyers) while service is reactive (supporting buyers after the purchase).

 | Concept | Best Examples |